≡ Menu

 Complication Absence

-• Imaging Studies: X-rays showing current structural changes
+• Imaging studies showing the current structural status

 Professional Insight

 “Functional status trumps diagnosis every time.
-A patient with AS who works full-time and maintains an active lifestyle will often get better rates than someone with a ‘minor’ condition who can’t work.”
+A patient with AS who works full-time and maintains an active lifestyle will often get better rates than someone with a ‘minor’ condition who can’t work.
+Underwriters focus on what you can do, not the diagnosis name.”

 – InsuranceBrokers USA – Management Team